TobyEalden/yubi/README.md

 ## libp11

-The libp11 library provides a pkcs11 engine plugin for the OpenSSL library allows accessing PKCS#11 modules in a semi-transparent way.
+The libp11 library provides a pkcs11 engine plugin for the OpenSSL library and allows accessing PKCS#11 modules in a semi-transparent way.

 Note the use of hard-coded paths below, you will need to adjust these to match your system.